hackshackers/hackshackers-hugo/content/groups/example-group.md

 | August 21, 2022 | 19 hs |  Clarin - Segurola 2059     |
 |  September 1, 2022       | 19 hs    |  Cronica - Juan de Garay 140 |

-Add a few paragraphs explaining about your group here.
+Add a few paragraphs explaining about your group here, and any other Content you feel is relevant.

-Users can embed many types of multimedia, including images, tweets, youtube videos, and instagram tweets.
+It's also worth nothing that users can embed many types of multimedia, including images, tweets, youtube videos, and instagram tweets.

 # Embedding Multimedia